-So you’ve decided to outsource lead generation, and you’re about to choose a marketing partner.
+So you’ve decided to outsource lead generation, and you’re about to choose a professional lead generation services provider as your marketing partner.
 This is probably one of the most important choices you’ll ever make as a marketer.
 So, how can you be sure you pick the right lead generation company?

 The secret is knowing the right questions to ask a potential lead generation service provider and, more crucially, knowing what answers to look for.